Skip to Content

 Can I Freeze My Peppers?

-That’s all for now, we hope your peppers stay fresh and tasty for as long as possible.
-Never let a fresh pepper go to waste!
+I hope your peppers stay fresh and tasty for as long as possible, and the refrigerator will be your friend in achieving this.
+Never let your fresh peppers go to waste!